-Season 2 General and Children's Drama
+Season 2 and Onwards

-Applications for a Season 2 (S2) of a General or Children's Drama Series will be assessed having regard to Screen Australia's core objectives across Drama and also the following factors (and other factors which may be taken into account from time to time):
+Applications for a Season 2 (S2) or further seasons of a General Television Drama Series will be assessed having regard to Screen Australia's core objectives across Drama and also the following factors (and other factors which may be taken into account from time to time):

 - the strength of the Bible and the scripts (for at least the first 2 episodes) submitted and any other creative material supplied.
-The writers and any attached (proposed) key cast and directors; - the overall availability of funds; - the balance between new IP and funding second series; - whether Season 1 of a drama series rated highly in ANZ, and /or received critical acclaim and/or was featured in an A List Festival (Berlin, TIFF, and Cannes) or an A List TV Festival; - whether the existence of S2 is likely to materially increase sales (in cash terms) of the Season 1 of the Drama (in the opinion of the ROW sales agent attached), alongside S2; - increases or reductions in budget for S2 and level of contributions for S2 from the ANZ platform and ROW sales agent/platform.
+The writers and any attached (proposed) key cast and directors; - the overall availability of funds; - the balance between new IP and funding second series; - whether Season 1 (or further seasons) of a drama series rated highly in ANZ, and /or received critical acclaim and/or was featured in an A List Festival (Berlin, TIFF, and Cannes) or an A List TV Festival; - whether the existence of subsequent season/s is likely to materially increase sales (in cash terms) of the Season 1 of the Drama (in the opinion of the ROW sales agent attached), alongside subsequent season/s; - increases or reductions in budget for subsequent season/s and level of contributions for subsequent season/s from the ANZ platform and ROW sales agent/platform.